ubicucsd/crash_course/source/11_Challenge2.md

 * [Phylogenetic tree ordered with deepest clades* on top]

 *Clade depth is defined by the number of terminal nodes.

-## Submitting Your Solutions
-Send Sabeel an email titled **[UBIC] Completed Week 8** containing your output for the previous 3 problems.

 ## Congratulations!
 You've completed the introductory portion of the Bioinformatics Crash Course.